tdom::schema -

 - group ?quant? <definition script>

-- This method allows to group a sequence of content particles
+- This method group a sequence of content particles defined by

 - choice ?quant? <definition script>